 Preliminary studies by Embraer and AgustaWestland indicate strong market potential for twin engine, medium lift helicopters — especially to meet the needs of the of the offshore oil and gas market.
 Other key market sectors, such as the military, “show promising potential as well,” the companies said.

 Entry filed under: Latin America, National Security and Defense, Technology, Weaponry and Equipment.
-Tags: aerospace, Brazil, Defense, helicopter, Homeland Security, Latin America, maritime domain awareness, military aviation, submarine.
+Tags: aerospace, Brazil, helicopter, Homeland Security, Latin America, maritime domain awareness, military aviation, submarine, Topics.